qubitworkshop/xrm-framework/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use Json.NET, please read the [XRM-Framework documentation][documentation] or ask on [Stack Overflow][stackoverflow].
+If you have questions about how to use XRM-Framework, please read the [XRM-Framework documentation][documentation] or ask on [Stack Overflow][stackoverflow].

 GitHub issues are only for [reporting bugs](#issue) and [feature requests](#feature), not